Code-Institute-Submissions/rovan89-CI-PP3-employee-clocking-system/README.md

 - Git

 ## Libraries
-- The gspread library is used to interact with google sheets
+- The gspread library is used to interact with google sheets.
-- The sys library is used for the exit function in the program
+- The sys library is used for the exit function in the program.
+- The time library is used to make time stamps for the employees cloking in and out.

 ## Bugs
 | **Feature / Function** | **Expected Result** | **Actual Result** | **Action** |
 |-------------|------------|---------------------|-------------------|